 Investments and Advances

-The decrease in investments and advances was mainly due to equity in net losses of associates for the period amounting to P211.0 million, offset by unrealized foreign exchange gain related to foreign equity investment amounted to P21.6 million.
+The decrease in investments and advances was mainly due to unrealized foreign exchange loss related to foreign equity investment amounting to P42.8 million.
+Advances to associates amounted to P6.6 million for the first quarter of 2016.

 Goodwill